 TL;DR: I wrote a small Cython + OpenMP library that resamples 3D volumes (e.g. medical images).
-It’s an (almost) drop-in replacement for torch.nn.functional.interpolate and torch.nn.functional.grid_sample, but runs up to 13× faster on CPU and doesn’t require PyTorch at all.
+It’s an (almost) drop-in replacement for torch.nn.functional.interpolate and torch.nn.functional.grid_sample, now supports nearest, linear, area, and cubic interpolation, and runs up to 11× faster than PyTorch on CPU in the current benchmark suite.
+For cubic resampling, it is also substantially faster than SciPy on the same machine, reaching 19× in the 4-thread benchmark.

 GitHub: JoHof/volresample